 If it helps, think of calls to action like signs along a highway, pointing your visitors in the right direction at every turn and ensuring they don’t get lost on their journey or take the wrong exit (i.e., leave your site too early).

 Your call to action’s ideal size, design, and placement depend largely on the goals you’ve set for your site, so there’s really no one-size-fits-all best practice other than simply including them.
 But we’ve found that for the majority of our web design clients, their calls to action work best at the bottom of the page.
 When a visitor reaches the end of the content they’re reading — like a Services page or blog post — it’s clear what their next step should be and how to take it.
-Here’s an example of how we did this on our own website:

 The structure of your website plays a big role in the choices your visitors make while on it.
 In this section, we’ll explore how to craft a user journey that meets your visitors where they are and then guides them to where you want them to be (in your pipeline or on your client list).